Towards Federated Learning on Time-Evolving Heterogeneous Data: Experiment details

-In practice, we generate 50-100 samples of each local dataset and add them to the current local datasets for training.
+In practice, we generate 50-100 samples of each local data set and add them to the current local data sets for training.
 However, because of the low quality of the generated data, the improvement is limited.
 Besides, the generated data will pollute the batch normalization(BN) layer, and we should use real data to refresh BN layer at the end of each round.

-\paragraph{Core Set Methods.} Another simple yet effective treatment in CL lines in the category of Exemplar Replay~\citep{rebuffi2017icarl,castro2018end}.
-This approach stores past core-set samples (a.k.a.\ exemplars) selectively and periodically, and replays them together with the current local datasets.
+\textit{Core Set Methods.} Another simple yet effective treatment in CL lines in the category of Exemplar Replay~\citep{rebuffi2017icarl,castro2018end}.
+This approach stores past core-set samples (a.k.a.\ exemplars) selectively and periodically, and replays them together with the current local data sets.
 We tried two sample methods.
-First is so-called Naive method, in which the samples are uniformly chosen from local datasets.
+First is so-called Naive method, in which the samples are uniformly chosen from local data sets.
 Except of naive select core sets, we also tried another core set sampling method introduced in iCaRL~\citep{rebuffi2017icarl}.
 See Algorithm \ref{iCaRL Core Set} for details.

-In practice, we save 100 figures of each local dataset and combine them with the current local datasets.
+In practice, we save 100 figures of each local data set and combine them with the current local data sets.
 Saving core sets perform best compared with these three approximation methods; however, only valid when the number of clients is limited.